hmchen47/DataScience/Notes/p01-Bayesian.md

     \[ p(\theta) = N \left(\theta \left\vert \mu, \frac{\sigma^2}{n_0}\right.\right) \tag{13} \]

     + $\mu$: the prior mean
-    + $\sigma$: the standard deviation fro the prior and the likelihood
+    + $\sigma$: the standard deviation for the prior and the likelihood
     + $n_0$: 'implicit' sample size that the prior based on
   + advantages of Eq.13 for prior-to-posterior analysis
     + $n_0 \to 0 \implies \sigma^2 \uparrow$ and the distribution becoming 'flatter'